Secure CheckoutPersonal information is secured with SSL technology.

-Management Strategies for Sustainable Cattle Production: On Grazed Grasslands is a practical resource for scientists who need an understanding of the interactions between cattle genetics and the environment as they select breed types across different environments and look to optimize cattle production.
-It explains the biologic and economic implications of grazing management decisions made to improve sustainability of profitable cattle production, but also discusses how to be compliant with present and future environmental regulations and how to optimize cattle welfare.
+Management Strategies for Sustainable Cattle Production in Southern Pastures is a practical resource for scientists, students, and stakeholders who want to understand the relationships between soil-plant interactions and pasture management strategies, and the resultant performance of cow-calf and stocker cattle.
+This book illustrates the importance of matching cattle breed types and plant hardiness zones to optimize cattle production from forages and pastures.
+It explains the biologic and economic implications of grazing management decisions made to improve sustainability of pastures and cattle production while being compliant with present and future environmental concerns and cattle welfare programs.

-- Presents innovations in cattle feeding and watering systems that can be used to minimize impacts on water and soil quality
+- Presents innovations in cattle supplementation and watering systems to minimize negative impacts on water and soil health

-- Includes control methods of noxious weeds needed to maintain forage composition, pasture and rangeland condition, and ecosystem stability
+- Includes methods for weed control to maintain pasture condition and ecosystem stability

 Cattle producers; Extension agents and specialists; Forage and animal scientists; USDA- Natural Resource; Conservation Service; USDA – Agricultural Research Service; U.S. Bureau of Land and Mines; U.S. Forest Service; U.S. Environmental Protection Agency; Animal Welfare Scientists

 1. Introduction: Management strategies for sustainable cattle production in southern pastures

 2. Cattle grazing effects on the Environment: Greenhouse gas emissions and carbon footprint

 3. Maintaining soil fertility and health for sustainable pastures

 6. Management of forages and pastures in the Lower South: The I-10 corridor